 Finally, the atoms of gas that remained from the supernova would have clumped together with the particles of a cloud of dust before solidifying into a compact body for millions of years, underlines SciTechDaily.

-“In a way, you could say you caught a supernova Ia explosion in action, because the gas atoms from that explosion got caught in the surrounding dust cloud, which eventually formed the parent body of Hypatia”says Jan Kramers, one of the authors of the study, on the website of the University of Johannesburg.
+“In a way, you might say you caught a supernova Ia explosion in action, because the gas atoms from that explosion got caught in the surrounding dust cloud, which eventually formed the parent body of Hypatia”says Jan Kramers, one of the authors of the study, on the website of the University of Johannesburg.

 The Hypatia fragment belongs to the body that would have struck present-day Egypt.